profilepress/profilepress-readmes/readme.txt

 * Hardening of plugin securityin light of ninja form exploit.
 * Bug fixes and tweaks.

-* Added ID to all form tags.
-* Fixed a passwordless login bug.

 = 2.3.2 =
 * Fixed bug where avatar upload on registration and edit profile forms not working correctly.